cloud-partners/oci-MapR/README.md

         ssh -i ~/.ssh/id_rsa opc@<public_ip_of_bastion>
         sudo screen -r

 Cluster provisioning can take up to 45 minutes.
+Output will show on the screen as each step is completed.

 ## Security and Post-Deployment Auditing